textpattern/textpattern.github.io/brand/user-docs-guide.md

 See intuitive feature in software.
 {:.example}

 It is safe to assume that anyone reading that particular line will have installed the software, and thus can refer to it.
-And if not, the documentation wouldn’t matter to them anyway.
+And if not, the documentation wouldn't matter to them anyway.

 Following is another example of a referral statement.
 Use this one if a given feature is only clear from the additional information conveyed via a help tip:

 See help tip for this feature.
 {:.example}

-Buy using statements like above in feature sections of page documentation, where the software or embedded help tips already make the feature’s purpose and function clear, we reduce needless information load on the page.
+Buy using statements like above in feature sections of page documentation, where the software or embedded help tips already make the feature's purpose and function clear, we reduce needless information load on the page.
 This makes it easier for documentation users to scan pages for the instances when more elaboration is needed and provided.

 And when such elaboration is needed, it should augment embedded help information, not repeat it redundantly.